meancoin/block-explorer/README.md

 2) Just upload to your website and change 'api' variable in config.js to point to your daemon.

 ### Development
-Devs:
-    MEANcoin Team
+Devs : MEANcoin Team

 Donate:

     [BTC] 3PUcDwVGmUnpstRFkR6QS2FrtDGhraUdWM

     [BCH] qpvlqt3fr98hera5cqfcja730t5tzn4r4gde3xzjun

     [ETH] 0x8B77EfF25889590dB566628B1CB7a7B89F9168a8

     [LTC] MJqgfKU3rhbdafTYoTKL3eps9waXUigv47

 ### Note
-A lot of this code is from the great Turtlecoin/Block-Explorer A lot of this code is from the great Karbovanets/Karbowanec-Blockchain-Explorer
+A lot of this code is from the great Turtlecoin/Block-Explorer.

+A lot of this code is from the great Karbovanets/Karbowanec-Blockchain-Explorer.